Complaints

 Litigation dispute and disputes on liability

-We do not consider matters such as disputes about liability or limitation or the litigation process to be complaints as we would expect these issues to be addressed during the ordinary course of dealing with our client’s instructions.
+We do not consider matters such as disputes about liability, limitation or the litigation process to be complaints as we would expect these issues to be addressed during the ordinary course of dealing with our client’s instructions.

 If you are a client, please refer to the information provided on our Our Services page.